Notifications

 Eligibility

-When AHCIP records indicate an Albertan will be turning 65, a package is mailed to the address on their AHCIP file providing information about programs and services for seniors.
+When AHCIP records indicate an Albertan will be turning 65, a package is mailed to the address on their AHCIP file that includes information about programs and services for seniors.

-• If you did not receive the package, or have further questions, contact the AHCIP office.
+• If you did not receive the package, we may not have your current address on file.
+You can download a Proof-of-Age Declaration form or contact the AHCIP office.

 Acceptable proof-of-age documents include: